Los Angeles International Airport: LAX Shuttle routes

+Route M – Metro Connector connects the Central Terminal Area with the LAX/Metro Transit Center on the Metro C and K lines.

-Route X LAX Employee Lots connects the Central Terminal Area and the Employee Parking Lots.
-The route has three service patterns, the East Lot route only stops at Terminals 1, 2, 3, and B; the West Lot route only stops at Terminals 4, 5, 6, and 7; and the South Lot route stops at all terminals and also stops at the City Bus Center as Route C.
+Route X – LAX Employee Lots connects the Central Terminal Area and the Employee Parking Lots.
+The route has three service patterns: the East Lot route only stops at Terminals 1, 2, 3, and B; the West Lot route only stops at Terminals 4, 5, 6, and 7; and the South Lot route stops at all terminals and also stops at the City Bus Center as Route C.

-Transit buses

-Most transit buses operate from the LAX City Bus Center, which is located away from the Central Terminal Area on 96th Street, east of Sepulveda Boulevard.

-LAX Shuttle route C offers free connections between the LAX City Bus Center and the Central Terminal Area.